miptleha/bubble-sort/README.md

 ## Time of execution
 Measure [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) for integer array with 10000 elements.
-Changing elements is done in a function to measure the function call.
+Changing elements is done in a function to add the function call lag (optimization makes functions inline).

 |Language|Compiler|Time of execution (seconds)| Time with optimization (seconds)|
 |-|-|-|-|